and the south slopes of Mount Ossa...

-Metaxochori, located very near the town of Agia (just 1.5 km), is an old village known for the production of silk, as its name reveals (Metaxi=silk, Chorio=village).
-Metaxochori is built at the slopes of mountain Kissavos (Ossa) at an altitude of 300 m and has a population of about 600 inhabitants.
-The closest city to the village is Larissa, which is 36 km away.
+Metaxochori (Μεταξοχώρι), located very near the town of Agia (just 1.5 km), is known for the production of silk, as its name reveals (Metaxi=silk, Chorio=village).
+Metaxochori is built at the south slopes of Mount Ossa at an altitude of 300 m and has a population of about 600 inhabitants.
+The city of Larissa lies just 36 km to the west.

 Just five years later, in 1928, the village changes name once more to its present one.
 Obviously, this name was given to the village due to its mainly industry of those days: sericulture.